 The shared hosting options available are pretty decent.
 Let’s have look at a few of the best shared hosting options for WP.

 Before that, I must reemphasize a revenue generating high traffic site is not meant to be host on a shared server.
 As you site traffic picks up, you must scale your hardware appropriately.
+We might receive a commission if you decided to purchase through these links.

 Probably the best shared hosting option available to you.
 SiteGround offers excellent uptimes (99.9%+), one click WP installation and well cached servers that serve up static pages.
 Their websites are very secure and they offer a Hack alert to help prevent any security breaches.
 The support is known to be reliable over phone, internet chat and e-tickets.